Optimal enzyme rhythms in cells: Optimal enzyme profiles

 \section{Optimal enzyme profiles}

-To predict optimal enzyme profiles, we first need to know how small (static or periodic) variations of enzyme activities and external parameters would affect fitness.
-According to our fitness expansion Eq.~(\ref{eq:deltafexpansion}), all necessary information is contained in the synergy matrices (\ref{eq:fitnessOscillatoryB3Text2}) and (\ref{eq:fitnessOscillatoryB3Text}).
-Based on these matrices, and ignoring any further constraints on enzyme profiles, we can predict optimal enzyme profiles for a number of cases (see Figures \ref{fig:Guulandscape} and \ref{fig:scenarios}).
+To compute optimal enzyme profiles, we first need to know how small (static or periodic) variations of enzyme activities or external parameters affect fitness.
+According to formula (\ref{eq:deltafexpansion}), all relevant information is contained in the synergy matrices (\ref{eq:fitnessOscillatoryB3Text2}) and (\ref{eq:fitnessOscillatoryB3Text}).
+Based on these matrices and assuming no further constraints on the enzyme profile, we obtain formulae for optimal enzyme profiles for a number of cases (see Figure \ref{fig:Guulandscape} and Box 4).

-\begin{enumerate}[leftmargin=3mm] \item \textbf{Criterion for optimal steady states.} Given the constant external parameters $x_{j}$, an enzyme profile $\uv$ is an \emph{interior optimum} of $f$ if the fitness gradient $\fv_{\rm u}(\xv,\uv)$ vanishes, the synergy matrix $\Fuu(\xv,\uv)$ is negative definite (i.e., all eigenvalues are negative), and all enzyme activities $u_{l}$ are positive.
-In this case, the parameter set $(\xv, \uv)$ is called enzyme-balanced.
-An enzyme profile is a \emph{boundary optimum} if some of the enzymes form an internal optimum while other enzyme activities vanish and the slopes $\partial \ffit/\partial u_{l}$ for these enzymes are negative. \item \textbf{Optimal adaptation to static external perturbations.} If $(\xvref, \uvref)$ is an enzyme-balanced parameter set and $\dxvb$ a static perturbation of $\xvref$, a static enzyme change $\duvb\opt$ leading to an enzyme-balanced state $(\xvref + \dxvb, \uvref+\duvb\opt)$ is called the \emph{optimal adaptation} to $\dxvb$.
+\begin{enumerate}[leftmargin=5mm] \item \textbf{Criterion for optimal steady states.} In a model with constant external parameters $x_{j}$, a static enzyme profile $\esymbolv$ is an \emph{interior optimum} of the fitness function $f$ if all enzyme activities $u_{l}$ are positive, the fitness gradient $\fv_{\rm u}(\xv,\esymbolv)$ vanishes, and the synergy matrix $\Fuu(\xv,\esymbolv)$ is negative definite (i.e.~all eigenvalues are strictly negative).
+In this case, the parameter set $(\xv, \esymbolv)$ is called enzyme-optimal.
+In contrast, an enzyme profile is a \emph{boundary optimum} if some of the enzyme activities vanish and have negative fitness slopes $\partial \ffit/\partial u_{l}<0$, while the others form an internal optimum. \item \textbf{Optimal adaptation to static external perturbations.} Let $(\xvref, \evref)$ be an enzyme-optimal parameter set and $\dxvb$ be a static perturbation of $\xvref$.
+A static enzyme change $\devb\opt$ is called an \emph{optimal adaptation} to $\dxvb$ if it leads to a new enzyme-balanced state $(\xvref + \dxvb, \evref+\devb\opt)$.
 For small perturbations $\dxvb$, the optimal adaptation can be approximated by \cite{lksh:04}